marinednadude/NOAA-PMEL-OME-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md

 #### Preparation

 1. Sterilize workspaces and durable equipment, including pipettes within the BSC with 10% bleach.
 Then wipe down all surfaces and equipment with 70% EtOH.
-4. If you have a UV crosslinker available, UV pipettes and tube racks regularly for 2 minutes.
+2. If you have a UV crosslinker available, UV pipettes and tube racks regularly for 2 minutes.
-5. Run the UV light in the BSC for 30 minutes before starting work.
+3. Run the UV light in the BSC for 30 minutes before starting work.
-6. Label all PCR plates both on the side of the plate and on the top of the foil (in the plate margins).
-Recommended labeling scheme includes plate name, primer, date of PCR and personnel initials.
+4. Label all PCR plates both on the side of the plate and on the top of the foil (in the plate margins).
+Recommended labeling scheme includes plate name, primer, date of PCR, and personnel initials.

 #### PCR

-**Primer Sequences without Adapters**(not used): PCR primer sequences (**target sequence bolded**)
+**Primer Sequences without Adapters**: PCR primer sequences (target sequence bolded)

 | PCR Primer Name | Direction | Sequence (5’ -> 3’)|
 | ----- | ----- | ----- |